What are the metalloids?

 #1.
 Boron.

-Boron is a versatile element that can be incorporated into a number of compounds.
-Borosilicate glass is extremely resistant to thermal shock.
+Boron is highly versatile and can be incorporated into many different compounds.
+An example is borosilicate glass, which has an outstanding capacity to resist thermal shock.

 #2.
 Silicon.